mfkiwl/RPX-100-SDR/swagger/sdrangel/README.md

 /opt/install/swagger/swagger-codegen config-help -l qt5cpp
 ```

-The following configuration files have been defined for generation in the SDRangel context:
+The following configuration files have been defined for generation in the rpx-100 context:

   - `qt5cpp-config.json` for Qt5/C++
   - `html2-config.json` for HTML2